rubengerritsen/LatexToCanvas/README.md

 Now that we have python installed return to the powershell and type `pip3 install pandocfilters` press enter and repeat for `pip3 install pygments`.

-Next navigate (in powershell with `cd`) to the folder where the files of this repository are and type `python3 textToHtml.py input.tex` and press enter.
+Next navigate (in powershell with `cd`) to the folder where the files of this repository are and type `python3 textToHtml.py input.tex` (if `python3` is not recognized try `python`) and press enter.
 An html file called `output.html` is now created, copy paste its contents in the HTML editor of a Canvas page and you should now see the example page.

 ## Files